 Making a commitment to yourself and how you choose to engage in life will make all the difference in letting go of fear.
 You are the person who has the ability to empower yourself.

 Remind yourself that life is a journey of exploration.
-Be strong in your love, know your intelligence, carry the strength to speak and embody your wisdom in 2018!
+Be strong in your love, know your intelligence, carry the strength to speak and embody your wisdom in the next year!